GeoMOER/moer-bsc-project-seminar-remote-sensing/docs/units/_unit06/unit06-05_first_model.md

 * Create a scatterplot with the actual mean vegetation height on the x-axis and the predicted mean vegetation height on the y-axis.

-## Assignment
-Write everything in a Rmd file, knitr it and upload the html file to Ilias.